vicmccusker/pizza-restaurant-fe/README.md

 # pizza-restaurant-fe
-A front-end website design and development for a Pizza Restaurant (WIP)
+A front-end website design and development for a Pizza Restaurant